 The purpose of this report is to assess the potential impact of stormwater and floodwater on erosion and sediment mobilisation for the construction and operation phases of the Sydney Intermodal Terminal Alliance (SIMTA) proposal.
-This report has been prepared to inform the Concept Plan for the SIMTA proposal, which will be assessed under the provisions for transitional Part 3A projects of the Environmental Planning and Assessment Act 1979.
+This report has been prepared to inform the Concept Plan for the SIMTA proposal, which will be assessed under Part 3A of the Environmental Planning and Assessment Act 1979.